SynfiniDLT/example-daml-package-upgrade/README.md

 You can then run the script, making sure to set the `--input-file` option to the path of the JSON file.
 You can refer to `daml script --help` for more information on the other options.
 The exact options will depend on the configuration of the ledger you are using.
-Make sure to build the DAR files first, as described previously.

 ```bash
 daml script \